 Am I wearing you out with the soup recipes yet?

 I’ve been making this soup for years.
 I had the most delicious creamy tomato bisque at a local neighborhood restaurant years ago.
-It was a cold and snowy day, and this soup just hit the spot.
-I had to knock it off and come up with a recipe to make at home.
+It was a cold and snowy day, and it just hit the spot.
+So I came up with my own version and recipe to make at home.

 I started out making this soup with dairy, but as I’ve learned that limiting dairy best serves my digestive health, I now make all my creamy soups with cashew cream.
 It’s an excellent substitution for dairy in almost any recipe.
 And so that’s how this Creamy Vegan Tomato Bisque came to be the version it is today.